 - Acanthosis nigricans, in which your skin will turn thick and velvet-like.
 People who are diabetic or obese are at a higher risk of developing this condition, although, generally, it does not pose a serious threat to your health.

-- Zinsser-Engman-Cole syndrome, which is characterized by dark patches on the neck.
+- Zinsser-Engman-Cole syndrome is characterized by dark patches on the neck.

-- Autoimmune disorders such as lichen planus pigmentosus, which is characterized by greyish-brown itchy patches on the face and neck.
+- Autoimmune disorders such as lichen planus pigmentosus, are characterized by greyish-brown itchy patches on the face and neck.

 - A hyperpigmented variant of a fungal infection called tinea versicolor.

-- Sudden weight loss or weight gain, which may also make the neck appear dark.
+- Sudden weight loss or weight gain, may also make the neck appear dark.

 Home Remedies to Lighten Dark Neck